dzackgarza/Notes/Obsidian/Current Projects/Phil Stuff/Tilings/sections/2020-01-01-References.md

 :::

 :::{.definition title="Canonical Bundle"}
-Note that taking the top exterior power yields a line bundle:
+It is a theorem that taking the top exterior power yields a line bundle:

 \begin{tikzcd}